NoreoOreo/DailyDiary/README.md

 # DailyDiary
-Repository for the Projekt of üK M335
+Repository for the Projekt of üK M335 - Mobile App